 The degree to which emergency management is effective is directly related to the quality of the planning process, the plan, and the familiarity of the plan by those who will use it.
 Thus, the planning process is continuous.
 Planners use the lessons learned from drills and real emergencies through evaluation to improve the plan.
-Local School System plans and school plans need to be reviewed and revised if necessary each time the plan is rehearsed and each time the plan is used for an emergency.
-The unique needs of the community, including the needs of individuals with disabilities, must be carefully considered in developing the plan and the plan should address the four phases of Emergency Management, which are Prevention/Mitigation, Preparedness, Response, and Recovery.
+Local school system plans and school plans need to be reviewed and revised, if necessary, each time the plan is rehearsed and each time the plan is used for an emergency.
+The unique needs of the community, including the needs of individuals with disabilities, must be carefully considered in developing the plan and the plan should address the five phases of Emergency Management described above.